 I liked Ed Miliband; he was an honest, pricipled person

-When we met it was the day of the US election and we spoke in a pre-President-Elect Trump world, but the enormity of the potential result hung over our conversation.
+When we meet it is the day of the US election, and we speak in a pre-President-Elect Trump world, but the enormity of the potential result hangs over our conversation.
 I wonder if the recent extraordinary changes in the political landscape, with the rise in divisive right-wing nationalism on the one hand, and the likes of Bernie Sanders, Corbyn and McDonnell himself on the other, has actually created a more positive climate for progressive movements.
-It’s as though McDonnell can’t really believe it himself.
-“It’s an exciting political period,” he answered, “an extraordinarily exciting period for us.”
+It’s as though McDonnell can’t really believe it himself: “It’s an exciting political period,” he smiles, “an extraordinarily exciting period for us.”

 That’s what’s happening right now, all over the world and on all sorts of levels.
 “I think get involved in what influences your own life, so if you’re a student you get involved with student politics, what’s happening on your campus and nationally,” McDonnell advises, but he also suggests to “see what’s happening in the community around you… when there’s issues you need to address, get involved with those.”
 And it shouldn’t stop there: “on international issues you realise you’ve got a responsibility.”